 Bocairent is everyone’s idea of a pretty hilltop village.
 In the shadow of the Sierra Mariola and about an hour’s drive inland from Alicante, its houses are crammed together in a maze of narrow cobbled streets, topped off by an elegant 16th century belltower.

-But the thing that makes this place different from all the other picture postcard pueblos hereabouts is the remarkable Covetes dels Moros – the Caves of the Moors -a centuries-old cave complex facing the village.
+But the thing that makes this place different from all the other picture postcard pueblos hereabouts are the remarkable Covetes dels Moros, a centuries-old cave complex facing the village.

 There are about 50 of these cave ‘windows’, hacked into the rock overlooking the gorge of the little river Clariano.
 And the great thing is you can climb inside the cliff face, scramble through the labyrinth of chambers (and I do mean scramble), and pop out at the other end.
 How often do you get to crawl about inside a mountain?